Chopper1337/CS-CFG/README.md

  # TODO

  * Make it automatically execute
- * Interaction sounds (switching weapon, interacting with doors, vents etc.)
  * Add all common bindings such as wasd etc.
+ * Interaction sounds* (switching weapon, interacting with doors, vents etc.)

+*if possible